-The assets acquired included four Frontier Peterbilt dealerships/branches located in Saskatoon, Regina, Estevan and Lloydminster, Saskatchewan, and a collision repair centre located in Saskatoon, Saskatchewan.
-The exclusive Peterbilt dealerships acquired sell new and used trucks as well as offering parts and service to customers throughout Saskatchewan.
+In March of 2012, Cervus acquired four Peterbilt dealerships located in Saskatoon, Regina, Estevan and Lloydminster, Saskatchewan, and one collision repair centre located in Saskatoon, Saskatchewan.
+The four exclusive Peterbilt dealerships sell new and used trucks and offer parts and service to customers throughout Saskatchewan.
 The collision repair centre provides a broad range of services including truck and auto repair, detailing, and accessory sales.
-The acquisition included all of the real property occupied by the acquired businesses.
-The acquired businesses have been integrated into Cervus' commercial and industrial equipment segment.